ChangePool/FamilyDAO/README.md

 If family members are far away, then maintaining communication by distributing and synchronizing the nodes storing your family blockchain around the world in real time using the Internet becomes an advantage by helping to increase decentralization, securing and preserving your family relationships and history as long as you and your family may want.
 Nodes that disconnect from the network automatically synchronize when reconnected.
 FamilyDAO blockchains are designed to be passed down, inherited and grown over generations.

+FamilyDAO is **not** intended as the only medium that families may use to communicate and interact.
 Using FamilyDAO to preserve, share and commemorate details related to family relationships and history creates an immutable, unique and timeless resource and reference for current and future generations of your family, curated only by and for the people who matter most<!--, without interference by centralized authorities, institutions and organizations that may seek to invade your privacy to profit from capturing, processing and using your personal data-->.

 ## Research Question